Akamaozu/express-noticeboard/README.md

 express-noticeboard
 ===

-Simple wrapper that turns cjs-noticeboard into an express middleware.
+### Simple wrapper that turns cjs-noticeboard into an express middleware

 ```js
 var express = require('express')(),